 In tandem with its core mandate to build a knowledge base for groundwater in the region, SADC-GMI prioritizes research which seeks to establish the full geophysical and scientific features and potential of the estimated 30 Transboundary Aquifers in the region.
 In this regard, research is undertaken on Transboundary Diagnostic Analysis which zero in on conjunctive water resources management, environmental sustainability, stakeholder involvement as well as transboundary policy, legal and institutional cooperation.
 The research component also incorporates groundwater data collection, analysis and information sharing to support the application of research findings.
 In this regard SADC-GMI collaborates with other regional and global partners to undertake and disseminate groundwater research.

-Capacity building is one of the most important functions of the SADC-GMI.
-Independently or in collaboration with other key players in the water sector, SADC-GMI conducts capacity building initiatives to public and private sector groundwater practitioners and decision makers in 16 SADC Member States on several topics including international water law, groundwater modelling, data collection and management, conjunctive water resources management, managed aquifer recharge, borehole drilling, gender, borehole forensics, integration of groundwater management in Transboundary Basin Organizations in Africa among others.
-Our training interventions endeavor to respond to the national and regional capacity needs as identified in our Capacity Needs Assessment study conducted in 2017 – 2018.
+Capacity building is one of the most essential functions of the SADC-GMI.
+Independently or in collaboration with other key players in the water sector, SADC-GMI conducts capacity building initiatives to public and private sector groundwater practitioners and decision makers in the 16 SADC Member States on several topics including international water law, groundwater modelling, data collection and management, conjunctive water resources management, managed aquifer recharge, borehole drilling, gender, borehole forensics, Windows Interpretation System for Hydrogeologists (WISH), Borehole Sustainable Yield Test for Water Supply– From Theory to Practice, integration of groundwater management in Transboundary Basin Organizations in Africa, among others.

-Our stakeholders are wide and varied ranging from hydrogeological experts, water authorities, support agencies and the communities who depend on groundwater – or who could potentially depend on it.
+Our stakeholders are wide and varied ranging from hydrogeological experts, private sector, water authorities, support agencies, civil society and the communities who depend on groundwater – or who could potentially depend on it.
 SADC-GMI strives to engage in projects/activities that directly respond to the varied needs of our stakeholders in the region.
-As a regional institute, we endeavour to engage with our stakeholders across the region, using various communication platforms in order to understand their daily challenges and come up with the best possible solutions.
-Our stakeholders include groups from these different areas:
+As a regional institute, we endeavour to engage with our stakeholders across the region, using various communication platforms in order to understand their water challenges and come up with the best possible solutions.